SEAP Southeast Asia Pilot-1

 Princess Cave with phallic shrine at Tham Phra Nang | Photo by Grenville Fordham

-The famous ‘Princess Cave’, with a colourful phallic shrine inside, is at the south end of the beach.
+The famous ‘Princess Cave’ (Hat Tham Phra Nang), with a colourful phallic shrine inside, is at the south end of the beach.
 Lots of rocky overhangs and outcrops make for great exploring.
 Behind the beach lies the Rayavadee Resort in a spectacular coconut-grove setting.
-Hotel facilities are for guests only.
+The hotel facilities are for guests only.
 There is no access by road.

 On the path from East Rai Lei to Tham Phra Nang is the track to the Pool Cave.
 Although there are ropes to assist with the almost vertical climb, this is not for the faint-hearted or the unfit.